Generic PDK#

 Each layer also includes the information of thickness and position of each layer after fabrication.

-This LayerStack can be used for creating a 3D model with Component.to_3d or running Simulations.
+This LayerStack can be used for creating a 3D model with Component.to_3d or running simulations.

 A GDS has different layers to describe the different fabrication process steps.
-And each grown layer needs thickness information and z-position in the stack.
+And each grown layer needs thickness information and a z-position in the stack.

 layer stack

-Lets define the layer stack for the generic layers in the generic_technology.
+Let us define the layer stack for the generic layers in the generic_technology.

 from gdsfactory.generic_tech.layer_map import LAYER

-from gdsfactory.technology import LayerLevel, LayerStack
+from gdsfactory.technology import LogicalLayer

 nm = 1e-3